Skip to content

 Women

-Under IHL, special protection is afforded to women, based upon perceived vulnerabilities,
+Under IHL, special protection is afforded to women.

 Special protection and adverse distinction